wilsonmar/wilsonmar.github.io/_posts/2016-06-14-social-media-strategy.md

 <strong>CPR (Cost Per Registration)</strong>
 is based on a count of how many finish filling up a registration form (and confirmation email).

-<strong>CPS (Cost Per Sale)</strong> is the most desirable measure to sites because that's the ultimate
-action for real revenue on ecommerce sites.

 <strong>CPA (Cost Per Action)</strong>
 is an inclusive metrice that can include ad click, ad click, video view, registration, sale, or other activity.

+<strong>CPS (Cost Per Sale)</strong> is the most desirable measure to sites because that's the ultimate action for real revenue on ecommerce sites.

+## <a name="Influence">Influence</a> #

+What is the purpose of social media?

+It's not enough just to have an account with some words and pictures.

+Influencers are "effective" to the extent they can <strong>get others to take action</strong> such as:

+   * Buy something (generate revenue)

+   * Retweet to expand <strong>reach</strong> through their follower's contacts

+   * Forward a resource to specific individuals (by providing emails of someone else)

+   * Link to your site from their website

+   * Download a white paper (pdf)

+   * Friend you on Facebook or Connect with you on LinkedIn

+   * Follow you on Instagram, LinkedIn, GitHub, etc.

+   * Like/Star your post on Facebook, Twitter, GitHub, etc.

+   etc.

+Some websites "gamify" their site with reward points for visitors to do the above.

-## Helping association #
+### Helping association #

 An IT education school makes
 <a target="_blank" href="https://www.youtube.com/watch?v=0slsoyEhz40">
 videos</a> from useful blog articles.

-   Is the effort of creating a video worth the number of views?
+   * Is the effort of creating a video worth the number of views?
+   <br /><br />

 PROTIP: It is rare to get more than 5% on messages delivered.
 This means most tweets are never read by anyone.